entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

      required if more than one EntandoClusterInfrastructure is available and this value can be omitted entirely under most conditions.
 * `spec.keycloakSecretToUse` is used to determine which Kubernetes Secret to use to connect to the correct Keycloak instance.
 If not specified, the default Secret `keycloak-admin-secret` will be used.
-Only useful if you have more than one Keycloak server in your cluster.
+This is only useful if you have more than one Keycloak server in your cluster.
 * `spec.ingressHostName` is the hostname of the Kubernetes Ingress to be created for the Entando App.
 Please ensure that this is accessible using the default routing suffix of your Entando Operator Deployment, or a DNS